 Larger institutions (e.g. hospitals, hotels, retirement homes) should have been excluded from the sample.
 Commonly encountered smaller institutions are boarding houses, hostels and small nursing homes.
-Most if not all institutions were identified during of last year's fieldwork and removed from the sample, but there is always the chance that a new i9nstitution has opened during the gap between fieldwork periods.

 You must always check, however, to see if there is a private household normally resident at an institutional address (e.g. caretaker, warden etc.) and if there is you should interview them.
 In case of any doubt you should contact the Institute.